robertorcosta/azure-docs.pt-br/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-prereq.md

 ## <a name="create-the-network-and-subnets"></a>Criar a rede e as sub-redes
 A próxima etapa é criar as redes e sub-redes no grupo de recursos do Azure.

 A solução usa uma rede virtual com duas sub-redes.
-A [Visão geral da rede virtual](../../../virtual-network/virtual-networks-overview.md) fornece mais informações sobre as redes no Azure.
+A [visão geral da rede virtual](../../../virtual-network/virtual-networks-overview.md) fornece mais informações sobre redes no Azure.

 Para criar a rede virtual: